QianZhang21/pyhtstack2d-master/README.md

 ## How to Cite
 To cite PyHTStack2D in your research, please use the following citation:

-[1] Qian Zhang, Wei Hu, and Jinlong Yang, "PyHTStack2D: a Python package for high-throughput homo/hetero stacking of 2D materials,"
+[1] Qian Zhang, Jinlong Yang, and Wei Hu, PyHTStack2D: A Python package for high-throughput homo/hetero stacking of 2D materials, Computer Physics Communications, https://doi.org/10.1016/j.cpc.2025.109618.